fyngyrz/gifanimcplusplus/README.md

 <abbr title="Red, Green, Blue, Alpha">RGBA</abbr>
 channels is one byte, with a range of 0 (dark) to 255 (light.)

+This class can do color selection for you, but there are better color selectors out there.
+If you have such a better color selector, then:

+1) Pre-select a GifPalette for each image you provide and supply it to GIFWriteFrame along with the image

+2) Pre-reduce each image to just those 24-bit colors that are contained in the palette you're supplying.

+This will bypass all of the palette selection code in this class.

+**You can't mix the two approaches: either you supply a pre-selected palette for every frame where each image contains _only_ those colors, or you don't supply a palette and the image can be any set of 24-bit colors.**

 After the setup as explained below, you pass each image to `GifWriteFrame()` and when they've all been submitted, you call `GifEnd()`.`